1 Year Part-time

 - have a minimum of one year of postgraduate experience; and

 - be currently employed in the clinical area of specialisation*

 *For some GC units of study, consideration may be given for applicants who are not registered nurses on an individual basis.

-Ruth coordinates both our Graduate Certificates in Drug and Alcohol Nursing and Orthopaedic Nursing.
+Mevin coordinates the Graduate Certificate in Drug and Alcohol Nursing at ACN.